ansible/molecule/docs/configuration.md

 standard.
 If not, it will raise an error.

-If computed fully qualified role name does not follow current galaxy requirements, you can ignore it by adding [role_name_check:
-1]{.title-ref} inside the configuration file.
+If computed fully qualified role name does not follow current galaxy requirements, you can ignore it by adding `role_name_check:1` inside the configuration file.

 It is strongly recommended to follow the name standard of [namespace](https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespace-limitations)